Technigo/project-happy-thoughts-api/README.md

 ## View it live

-Link to the deployed API:
+Link to the deployed API: https://happythoughts-only.herokuapp.com/

+Link to see the Frontend live: https://happyminds.netlify.app/